Usamos la forma impersonal "Hay" + artículo indeterminado (un/una) para indicar la existencia de algo en un lugar.

 Género (Gender)Número (Number)Ejemplo (Example)

 Femenino (Feminine)SingularHay una cocina grande.
-(There is a large kitchen.)
+(There is a big kitchen.)

 PluralHay unas escaleras al dormitorio.
 (There are some stairs to the bedroom.)